utlib/collections-uoft/docs/documentation/metadata.md

 ## MARCEdit Tips

-_This section is a work in progress as of October 2025.
+_This section is a work in progress as of January 2026.
 It details how to convert MARC metadata into a spreadsheet for ingest into Collections U of T._

 For digitized items that have existing MARC records, [MARCEdit](https://marcedit.reeset.net/) can be used to create metadata spreadsheets for ingest into Collections U of T. MARCEdit is an external, open source tool used to interact with MARC metadata.